How to Keep a Baseball Scorebook: A Guide for Beginners

 Keeping Score Of Rbis And Runs

 Recording RBIs is just as important as tracking hits.
 An RBI occurs when a batter’s action results in a run.
 To denote an RBI, write the number of runs batted in inside the diamond.
-For example, if a double brings two runners home, jot down a ‘2’ near second base.
+For example, jot down a ‘2’ near second base if a double brings two runners home.
 As for runs, fill in the diamond completely to signify a player has scored.
-This helps maintain an accurate run count throughout the game.
+It helps maintain an accurate run count throughout the game.

 • Write the RBI number inside the diamond